A MESSAGE FROM THE VICAR

 Epping Forest ReUse has good quality furniture, household appliances and other goods for sale.
 Do come and visit.
 The charity is 5 mins from Epping Station on the Bower Hill Industrial Estate.
 See www.eppingreuse.org.uk or ask Janet Whitehouse for information 01992 812503.

 In the Theydon Parishes, we welcome children and adults to join the church through Baptism, either in our main services or on occasion in special services.
 To inquire about booking a baptism, please contact Sarah Bowen using the Benefice office email or phone number in the first instance.
-We are no longer offering preparation in a session held monthly, instead this will take place by arrangement between a member of the Benefice clergy and the candidates and/or their family.

 SPECIAL DIETARY NEEDS AT HOLY COMMUNION